CEA-LIST/TIAMv2/doc/benchmarking.md

-Actual score may depend on the hyperparameters used, [implementaiton details](#implementation-details).
+Actual score may depend on the hyperparameters used, [implementation details](#implementation-details).

 # Notes
 To get the image filenames from the prompt you can use: